 Hope Guardenier M.S. in Environmental Science As the Founding Director of The Farm Education Collaborative, Hope is instrumental in offering Farm and Garden Camp each year.
 As Executive Director of School Sprouts Educational Gardens, Hope has been instrumental in designing and implementing over 10 teaching gardens throughout the Pioneer Valley.
 She is passionate about creating outdoor classrooms that allow for hands-on learning and meaningful work.
 Hope has a M.S. in Environmental Science and additional experience in curriculum development, program coordination, and over a decade of teaching in the outdoors.
-She serves on the Belchertown Agricultural Commission and is passionate about connecting youth of all ages to their food and bringing learning to life.
 She and her family live and garden in Belchertown.

 M.S. in Environmental Science, Secondary Teaching Certification Meg has worked in the fields of environmental and agricultural education since 1994, working with all ages, preschool through adult.
 She has worked as a farm educator for Mass Audubon’s Drumlin Farm and at Shelburne Farms in Vermont.
 Her agriculture experience includes growing organic produce in Burlington, working as market manager for Boston farmer’s markets, and serving as Project Director for Baltimore Grows – a community and youth gardening USDA food security initiative.
 Meg has coordinated school and community garden programs, developed garden and farm education curriculum, and taught middle school life science for several years.
 She founded the Pioneer Valley Backyard Chicken Association and serves on the Williamsburg Agricultural Commission.
 Meg and her family garden and raise fancy chickens and Shetland sheep at their home, North Wind Farm, in Williamsburg.